What is therapeutic ultrasound, and how does it work?

 What types of conditions benefit from therapeutic ultrasound?

 Therapeutic ultrasound can be used to increase the stretch in fibrous tissues (such as tendons), which can help increase range of motion around a joint.
-Therapeutic ultrasound can also be used to soften and break down scar tissue that is interfering with movement.
+Therapeutic ultrasound can also be used to soften and break down scar tissue that interferes with movement.
 By deep heating the tissues, therapeutic ultrasound increases blood flow to the area.
 This in turn can increase local blood flow and reduce inflammation and swelling.
 Therapeutic ultrasound can also decrease pain and muscle spasms, as well as speed up wound healing.

 What happens during a therapeutic ultrasound treatment session?
 Will my pet be sedated?